 If the prophet Jeremiah had appeared in the foyer of the church and cried out, “My people have been lost sheep; their shepherds have led them astray and caused them to roam on the mountains.
 They wandered over mountain and hill and forgot their own resting place.
 Whoever found them devoured them…” (Jeremiah 50:6-7NIV), he would have predicted my future.
 That praying wolf in sheep’s clothes scattered us to other churches only to be devoured again.

 I finally learned to trust the good shepherd seated at God’s right hand and pray for the mortal shepherds.
 As for the church . . . what can I say?
 I can’t live with it. . .
 I can’t live without it.
 I have been deeply hurt by the church, but I’ve also found emotional healing through my husband and faithful friends in the church.

-Abandoning the church, but not my love for Christ, has crossed my mind more than one time.
+Abandoning the church, but not my love for Christ, has often crossed my mind.
 After all, I can read my Bible and pray at home.
 If it wasn’t for that annoying scripture…something about “Not forsaking the assembling of ourselves together, as the manner of some is . . .”
 (Hebrews 10:25).
 And that other one, you know, the one that says it was Jesus custom to go to the synagogue on the Sabbath Day (Luke 4:16).
-If Jesus could endure the corrupt church of his day, should I turn tail and run or should I imitate him?
+If Jesus could endure the corrupt church of his day, should I turn tail and run, or should I imitate him?